ashleychontos/ticguide/README.md

 ```

 ^^ as shown by the progress bar, it iterated through 64 bash scripts.
 This makes sense
-since TESS is currently on sector 45, which means there are 45 short-cadence and 19 fast-
+since TESS is currently on sector 45, which means there are 45 short-cadence and 19
-cadence sectors available (-> 45+19=64).
+fast-cadence sectors available (-> 45+19=64).

 Command line easily hands multiple TIC IDs by appending them to a list: